-After a fairly urban start today I want to transition you slowly to some of Vancouver’s more outdoorsy sites – after all, that’s what we’re famous for.
+After a fairly urban start, I want to transition you slowly to some of Vancouver’s more outdoorsy sites – that’s what we’re famous for, after all!

 I’m mapping out the day using bikes, but it can easily be adapted for walking or even public transport.

 Breakfast at Catch 122 Bistro

-Even if you’ve stayed out late you’ll be happy to know that you can grab some of the best breakfast in Vancouver – or brunch, whatever you want – served daily ay Catch 122 until 3:00 pm.
+Even if you’ve stayed out late, you’ll be happy to know that you can grab some of the best breakfast in Vancouver – or brunch, whatever you want – served daily at Catch 122 until 3:00 pm.

 The salmon toast with dill mustard sauce is my favourite, but the pork shoulder eggs Benny and Liege waffles are also delectable.

 Already have a hotel breakfast?
-Skip ahead because it’s just short walking distance to:
+Skip ahead because it’s just a short walking distance to: